Meta Description Examples for Homepages, Blogs & Businesses

 Automate meta descriptions with templates

-Do you have a website with too many pages to manually adjust?
-If so you can create templates, with plugins like Yoast, if you have WordPress, and clean up your site in just a few clicks.
+Do you have a website with too many pages to adjust manually?
+If so, you can create templates with plugins like Yoast, if you have WordPress, and clean up your site in just a few clicks.

 The Yoast plugin lets you set templates for titles and meta descriptions.
-This means you can come up with a template and you won’t have to think about it anymore!
+This means you can create a template and won’t have to think about it anymore!
 You can do so in the Search Appearance section of Yoast SEO.
-You can set these templates for the homepage, posts, pages, categories, tags and archives as well.
+You can also set these templates for the homepage, posts, pages, categories, tags, and archives.

-You can use various variables to fill out in this template.
-For instance, the name of the post, page or product, and the name of your site.
+You can use various variables to fill out this template—for instance, the name of the post, page, or product and the name of your site.

-Template caveat emptor: When creating templates and applying them sitewide, make sure to thoroughly think out your process, motives and search intent of your visitors.
-Because if you have a large site with over 100 or even 1,000 or 10,000 pages, you will see a major fluctuation in your search engine ranking positions.
+Template caveat emptor: When creating templates and applying them sitewide, make sure to thoroughly consider your process, motives, and visitors’ search intent.
+If you have a large site with over 100 or even 1,000 or 10,000 pages, you will see a significant fluctuation in your search engine ranking positions.

-Also, the time it takes for these results to fully matriculate through the search index could take weeks.
+Also, the time it takes for these results to update through the search index fully could take weeks.

-If you have specific landing pages that generate a good amount of organic traffic, consider testing different meta descriptions to see if you generate a lift in click-throughs from search engines.
-Mix up different description lengths, calls-to-action, and keyword positioning.
+If you have specific landing pages that generate a good amount of organic traffic, consider testing different meta descriptions to see if they increase click-throughs from search engines.
+Mix up different description lengths, calls to action, and keyword positioning.